enterspeedhq/enterspeed-docs/docs/reference/js/jsdoc.md

 ```

 :::tip
-If you don't want to create your type definitions manually, there are many free only tools that can create the type definitions for you by simply pasting in the JSON from your source entity.
+If you prefer not to create your type definitions manually, there are many free only tools available that can generate them for you.
+Simply paste the JSON from your source entity into your chosen tool.

 [transform.tools](https://transform.tools/json-to-jsdoc) is a great example.
 :::

 ## Apply a custom type definition

-In order to use your custom type definition you simply use the generic version of schema type you are working with (FullSchema, PartialSchema, ...).
+In order to use your custom type definition you simply use the generic version of the schema type you are working with (FullSchema, PartialSchema, ...).

 ```js title="Generic @type expression"
 /** @type {Enterspeed.FullSchema<ContentPage>} */